Peace Boat: Peace Boat Millennium Development Goals Campaign

 Since 2009, Peace Boat run its own Millennium Development Goals Campaign in partnership with various international organizations and NGOs to raise awareness of the MDGs and the role of civil society in achieving these goals.
 Peace Boat's ship displayed the United Nations Millennium Campaign logo ‘End Poverty 2015’.

 Peace Boat Disaster Relief Volunteer Centre

-The Peace Boat Disaster Relief Volunteer Center was established following the tremendous devastation caused by the 2011 Great East Japan earthquake and tsunami.
-The Center based its activities in one of the worst affected areas, Ishinomaki City in Miyagi Prefecture, and dispatched thousands of volunteers there to support local residents in carrying out emergency relief efforts.
+The Peace Boat Disaster Relief Volunteer Centre (PBV) was established following the tremendous devastation caused by the 2011 Great East Japan earthquake and tsunami.
+The centre based its activities in one of the worst affected areas, Ishinomaki City in Miyagi Prefecture, and dispatched thousands of volunteers there to support local residents in carrying out emergency relief efforts.
 PBV carries out domestic and international emergency relief work at sites affected by natural disasters such as typhoons, floods and heavy snow.
 At the same time, it works toward future disaster prevention and reduction by proactively building partnerships with business and local government authorities and cultivating a network of volunteer leaders ready to act.